Signed Into Law

 Which agencies enforce HB3812?

-HB3812 is enforced by Texas Department of Insurance (TDI) and Independent Review Organizations (IRO).
+HB3812 is enforced by Independent Review Organizations (IRO) and Texas Department of Insurance (TDI).

 Q

-The compliance urgency for HB3812 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3812 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q